-You may have noticed that Campfire Cycling has stopped almost all of our content and messaging since the murder of Mr. George Floyd and the global civil rights movement that has followed.
+You may have noticed that Campfire Cycling has stopped almost all of our content and messaging since the the global civil rights movement of 2020 (edited after feedback from our Justice Equity Diversity Inclusion mediator).
 As a white, male-owner of a small business with an environmentalist mission, this period of time has made me think deeply about my privilege and my connection to systems of oppression.

 To comprehend the moment, I read up on aspects of American history that I hadn’t previously focused on, learning about the evolution of racism and anti-racism in America.
 What I learned about the histories of redlining and the rise of the prison industrial complex were gut wrenching examples of how deeply entrenched racism has been and still is in American life.
 Examining history with this growing awareness led me to begin much more clearly seeing the ongoing patterns of racism throughout our nation and the world.